 Read on to get a better idea of what might be wrong with your arm, but don't use this information to diagnose yourself – always see your GP for a proper diagnosis.

 Shoulder pain is covered separately.

 The most common causes of arm pain are:

-Avoid exercising the arm and care for it at home using painkillers and an ice pack (see below) until the pain goes away.
+Avoid exercising the arm and care for it at home using painkillers and an ice pack (see the advice above) until the pain goes away.

 Tennis elbow or golfer's elbow

-Tennis elbow is a condition that results in pain around the outside of the elbow.
-It often occurs after strenuous overuse of the muscles and tendons near the elbow joint, for example after playing tennis.
+Tennis elbow and golfer's elbow are conditions that cause pain around the outside or inside of the elbow.
+They often occur after strenuous overuse of the muscles and tendons near the elbow joint (for example, after playing tennis or golf).

 The pain caused by tennis elbow or golfer's elbow can last for several weeks or months, but will eventually get better.